David Weil (government official): Biden nomination

 On June 3, 2021, President Joe Biden nominated Weil to be the administrator of the Wage and Hour Division in the Department of Labor.
 Hearings were held before the Senate HELP Committee on July 15, 2021.
 The committee deadlocked on his nomination on August 3, 2021.
 Weil's nomination expired at the end of the year and was returned to President Biden on January 3, 2022.
 President Biden resent his nomination the next day.

 On January 13, 2022, the committee favorably reported his nomination to the Senate floor.
-On March 30, 2022, a cloture motion to move forward with Weil's nomination failed to pass the entire Senate by a vote of 47-53; Democratic Senators Joe Manchin, Kyrsten Sinema and Mark Kelly voted against cloture.
-Without cloture, the nomination is effectively dead given a nomination vote cannot be held.
-This marks the first defeat of one of President Biden's nominees in a floor vote.
+On March 30, 2022, a cloture motion to move forward with Weil's nomination failed to pass the entire Senate by a vote of 47–53; Democratic Senators Joe Manchin, Kyrsten Sinema and Mark Kelly voted against cloture.
+Without cloture, the nomination was effectively dead given that a nomination vote could not be held.
+This marked the first defeat of one of President Biden's nominees in a floor vote.
+Biden eventually nominated Acting Administrator Jessica Looman to the role; she was confirmed by the Senate in October 2023.